joaocunha/fine-uploader/docs/callbacks.md

 4 properties: `partIndex` (the 0-based index of the associated partition), `startByte` (the byte offset of the current chunk in terms of the underlying `File`/`Blob`), `endByte` (the last byte of the current chunk in terms of the underlying `File`/`Blob`), and `totalParts` (the total number of partitions associated with the underlying `File`/`Blob`).
-* `onProgress(String id, String name, int uploadedBytes, int totalBytes)` - called during the upload, as it progresses.
+* `onProgress(Event e, String id, String name, int uploadedBytes, int totalBytes)` - called during the upload, as it progresses.
 Only used by the XHR/ajax uploader.
 * `onError(String id, String name, String errorReason, XMLHttpRequest xhr)` - called whenever an exceptional condition occurs (during an upload, file selection, etc).
 Note that the last parameter, xhr, will only be included if the error is related to a request initiated by XMLHttpRequest.
 * `onAutoRetry(String id, String name, String attemptNumber)` - called before each automatic retry attempt for a failed file or `Blob`.